 One of the cybersecurity threats that are prevalent right now is the ransomware attacks that end-users around the world experience.
 With this malware, cybercriminals could encrypt your files and demand a ransom payment from you in order for you to retrieve your data.

-Here are 6 best security practices you can apply in your company now:
+Here are the 6 best security practices you can apply in your company now:

 Patch and Update Systems and Applications Regularly